|

 should still be a garage as it was originally intended to be.

-I really do not want the outside changed.
+I do not want the outside changed.
 I also want Single Family

 Dwellings to be just that.
 I did not move into a neighborhood that was